Mediatek-Cloud/MCS/api_references/retrievedatapoint.md

 JSON:

-when the request for resource ends with *datapoints.json*#
+when the request for resource ends with *datapoints*

 CSV: